 With a pair of wide paths, the span offers both pedestrians and cyclists ample room to slow down and appreciate its carefully considered details: Angles formed by the cables mirror the outline of Mount Hood, which rises in the background.
 (The angle is repeated elsewhere, including atop the tower pylons.)
 “Tilikum” means “people” in the local Native Chinook language, hence the nickname “Bridge of the People.”
 There are nods to nature, too, with osprey nesting poles at either end and a “sonic dish” art installation on the east bank that amplifies the sounds of the river.

 Even from afar the bridge stands out.
-LEDs light up the entire bridge, changing color and pattern based on how fast, deep and cold the river is flowing, making the crossing a true people-pleaser from any angle.
+LEDs light up the entire bridge, changing color and pattern based on how fast, deep and cold the river flows, making the crossing a true people-pleaser from any angle.

 Was this page helpful?